grafana/loki/docs/sources/upgrading/_index.md

 _THIS BEING SAID_ we are not expecting problems, our testing so far has not uncovered any problems, but some extra precaution might save data loss!

 Please report any problems via GitHub issues or reach us on the #loki slack channel.

+**Note if are using boltdb-shipper and were running with high availability and separate filesystems**

+This was a poorly documented and even more experimental mode we toyed with using boltdb-shipper.
+For now we removed the documentation and also any kind of support for this mode.

+To use boltdb-shipper in 2.0 you need a shared storage (S3, GCS, etc), the mode of running with separate filesystem stores in HA using a ring is not officially supported.

+We didn't do anything explicitly to limit this functionality however we have not had any time to actually test this which is why we removed the docs and are listing it as not supported.

 #### If running in microservices, deploy ingesters before queriers